DAB Car Radio – A Quick Guide

 Figures show that digital listening figures are now around 52.4 per cent meaning the 50 per cent mark has already been surpassed.
 As a result, the government is planning to proceed with a review which looks at how to progress with the digital radio switchover.

-It is thought, all national stations will make the switch to DAB, with some local stations remaining on FM and those still on AM moving to either a digital or FM transmission.
+It is thought that all national stations will make the switch to DAB, with some local stations remaining on FM and those still on AM moving to either a digital or FM transmission.

 Currently, broadcasters are paying dual transmission fees to have the same station on both FM and DAB stations.
 So switching off analogue transmissions will alleviate the additional costs, which should help radio stations focus on improving new content.